Crayfish as food: China

-Non farmed fishing exists in most rivers and large areas of water, from ponds to lakes and rivers in nearly every city, town and village in central and southern China and beyond.
-In some regions like Yunnan crayfish can be found in some paddies in such numbers as to be a nuisance to the rice farmers.
 Several varieties of crayfish are commonly eaten although most of the native varieties can be both regional and seasonal.
-Cray fish are prepared in a variety of different ways in different regions, with possibly the most popular way for home cooking being "ma la xiao long xia" a hot spicy soup with chunks of cucumber and Sichuan pepper corns.
-Whilst restaurants often offer more varied spicy dishes (a combined flavor of Sichuan pepper and hot chili) stir-fried with other ingredients, or stir-fried with minced garlic or salted egg yolk for those who can't eat spicy food, steamed whole for those who prefer lighter flavors, or putting them in Huadiao jiu (sometimes using other type Huangjiu, or even more wines) for 5-8 hours after steaming.
-Crayfish soaked in wine are more common in the East region, and are often referred to as "bing zui"（冰醉, which means ice-drunken).
+Crayfish are prepared in a variety of different ways in different regions, with possibly the most popular way for home cooking being "ma la xiao long xia" a hot spicy soup with chunks of cucumber and Sichuan pepper corns.
+Whilst restaurants often offer more varied spicy dishes (a combined flavor of Sichuan pepper and hot chili) stir-fried with other ingredients, they are also stir-fried with minced garlic or salted egg yolk for those who can't eat spicy food, steamed whole for those who prefer lighter flavors, or put in Huadiao jiu (sometimes using other type Huangjiu, or even more wines) for 5–8 hours after steaming.
+Crayfish soaked in wine are more common in the East region, and are often referred to as "bing zui" (冰醉, which means ice-drunken).